MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ### Create the view

-1. Make sure that the entity that you created in the previous section is open.
+1. Make sure that the table that you created in the previous section is open.

     > [!NOTE]
-    > You can't create the view on the **msmrw\_guide** entity.
+    > You can't create the view on the **msmrw\_guide** table.

 2. Select **Views**, and then select **Add view**.